Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/AIE_Simulation/README.md

 7. The **PC** column in the **Memory Violations** tab helps redirecting to the kernel function that has a memory violation.

    >**NOTE:** Currently, if the violation impacts the API, e.g., `aie::mul` in this case, clicking the `PC` might not redirect you to the exact kernel function.
-A general recommendation in these kind of cases where memory violations cannot be identified is to use the `x86simulator` with the `valgrind` option as explained in [Memory Access Violation and Valgrind Support for the x86simulator](../X86_Simulation/README.md#memory-access-violation-and-valgrind-support).
+A general recommendation in these kind of cases where memory violations cannot be identified is to use the `x86simulator` with the `valgrind` option as explained in [Memory Access Violation and Valgrind Support](../X86_Simulation/README.md#memory-access-violation-and-valgrind-support).

 8. Revert the changes in the source code to exercise other debug features.